Russian intervention in the Syrian civil war: Civilian casualties and war crimes

+The Syrian Network for Human Rights (SNHR) and Violations Documentation Centre (VDC) stated that from between September 2015 and the end of February 2016, Russian air strikes killed more than 2,000 civilians.
+SNHR report stated that the number of civilians killed in Russian military attacks exceeded those killed by the Islamic State (IS) and the Ba'athist Syrian armed forces since the launch of the Russian military intervention.
+Weapons used by the Russian military forces included unguided bombs, cluster bombs, incendiaries similar to white phosphorus and thermobaric weapons.

 Russian bombardment campaigns have caused enormous destruction of public infrastructure, religious buildings, heritage sites, industrial areas, residential places; in addition to massive amounts of civilian casualties; which has aggravated the Syrian refugee crisis.
 Between September 2015 and March 2019, Russian aerial campaigns alone resulted in an estimated 18,150 deaths; including 8000 civilians, consisting of thousands of women and children.
 Approximately 5,000 of the combatants killed in bombings were rebel fighters and another 5,000 were members of the Islamic State.
-Around 25,000 children were killed and an estimated 1,197 schools have been destroyed by the combined attacks of Ba'athist and Russian military forces, between March 2011 and November 2021.
+Around 25,000 children were killed and an estimated 1,197 schools have been destroyed in the joint attacks of Ba'athist and Russian military forces, between March 2011 and November 2021.

 Scorched earth tactics have been a major component of Russian-backed military campaign against opposition militias.
 Throughout the campaign, Russian airforce and allied ground troops implemented "starve-or-submit" strategy while besieging towns and cities held by rebel forces.
 According to Amnesty International, in late February 2016, Russian warplanes deliberately targeted civilians and rescue workers during their bombing campaign.
 The human rights group has documented attacks on schools, hospitals and civilian homes.
 Amnesty International also said that "Russia is guilty of some the most egregious war crimes" it had seen "in decades".
 The director of Amnesty's crisis response program, Tirana Hassan, said that after bombing civilian targets, the Russian warplanes "loop around" for a second attack to target the humanitarian workers and civilians who are trying to help those have been injured in the first sortie.

 In February 2016, Human Rights Watch (HRW) reported extensive use of cluster munitions by Syria and Russia, in violation of United Nations resolution 2139 of 22 February 2014, which demanded that all parties end "indiscriminate employment of weapons in populated areas".
 HRW said that "Russian or Syrian forces were responsible for the attacks" and that the munitions were "manufactured in the former Soviet Union or Russia" and that some were of a type that had "not been documented as used in Syria" prior to Russia's involvement in the war, which they said, suggested that "either Russian aircraft dropped them or Russian authorities recently provided the Syrian government with more cluster munitions, or both".
 HRW also said that while neither Russia nor Syria are parties to the Cluster Munitions Convention, the use of such munitions contradicts statements issued by the Syrian government that they would refrain from using them.